 It can be quite time-consuming to clean up massive files and folders manually.
-Instead, we are used to taking the quick cut — reformat it.
+Instead, we are used to taking the quick cut — reformat the drive.

-While it does save lots of time and energy, but sometimes the eager of releasing more storage space overrides the awareness of double-checking everything to make sure critical data have been transferred.
+While it does save lots of time and energy, but sometimes the rush of releasing more storage space overrides the duty of double-checking everything to make sure important data have been backed up or transferred.

-That’s usually when data disaster strikes — you formatted an external hard drive, only to find that you'd some valuable data yet to be backed up or transferred...what a bummer!
+That’s the moment when data disaster strikes — you formatted an external hard drive, only to find that you still have some valuable data stored on the drive…what a bummer!

 Does that mean you lose the data forever?
 Not really.

-In this article, we’ll walk you through and show you how to recover data from a formatted external hard drive.
-The only thing you need is a computer (PC or Mac, it doesn't matter).
+In this article, we’ll show you how to recover data from a formatted external hard drive, step by step.
+The only thing you need is a computer (PC or Mac) that’s connected to the Internet.

-When you quick formatted a disk drive (an internal computer hard drive or an external HDD), the data contained in the files are not erased immediately.
-All it does is to zero out the index of the items you’ve saved on the disk.
-However, the real data remain intact until they are fully written over.
+When you format a disk drive, the “real data” contained in the files are not erased immediately.
+All it does is to zero out the index of the items you’ve saved on the disk, telling the file system that the space those files used to occupy are now available to re-use.
+But the real data remain intact until they are fully written over.
 Eventually, that will happen with additional data writing activities you generate on the hard drive.

-You see, the more data you write to your drive, the higher the chances are that your precious files would be written over.
-That means you should not attempt to store any new files on it.
-Also, if you can, unplug it from your computer and put it in a safe place to avoid any physical damage.
-Next, you can use a recovery software to try retrieving the data.
-Below are two tutorials: one for Mac users; the other for Windows PC users.
+Because the more data you write to your drive, the higher the chances are that your precious files would be written over.
+That means you should try not to generate any new files on it.

 Preparation: plug your external drive to your Mac via a USB cable.
 Make sure your Mac can detect the drive.
 If it can’t, check if the connection port has dust and clean it if necessary.

-Step 1: Get Stellar Mac Data Recovery program and follow instructions to install it on your Mac machine.
+Step 1: Get Stellar Mac Data Recovery and follow instructions to install the application on your Mac computer.
 Open the software and you’ll see the main screen like this.
-Click "Start new Scan" to continue.
+Select the file types you want to recover and click Next to continue.

-Step 3: Next, select the volume on the left pane.
-The program will then start searching any recoverable data from that drive.
+Step 2: Select the volume when your external drive shows up.
+The program will then start searching for any recoverable data from that drive.

 Pro tips: to avoid data overwriting, do not directly save recovered files back to your formatted drive.
-Instead, save them to your Mac hard drive first, then transfer them back to your external drive later if you want.
+Instead, save them to your Mac hard drive first, then transfer them back to your external drive later.

-There is an extensive list of companies or services in the market; we highly recommend you do your due intelligence before you ship your device out.
+Commercial data recovery services are not cheap, most likely you’ll need to spend much more money than the price you paid for buying the external hard drive.
+There is an extensive list of companies or services in the market; we highly suggest you do your due intelligence before shipping out your device.